 Some ways to reduce your tummy tuck scars include:

-- Follow Post-Op Instructions: Listen to any recovery instructions your doctor gives you after surgery.
-You’ll wear a compression garment for the first 2 weeks after the procedure, which will minimize scarring by reducing tension on the incision.
-Reducing tension while the skin slowly heals is the best way to reduce scarring.
+• Follow Post-Op Instructions: Listen to any recovery instructions your doctor gives you after surgery.
+You’ll wear a compression garment for the first 2 weeks after the procedure, which will minimize scarring.
+Reducing tension on the incision while the skin slowly heals is the best way to alleviate scarring.

-- Apply Silicone Sheets or Gels: An easy way, over-the-counter way to support your skin is to wear silicone sheets or gels.
-These products serve as a barrier, keep your incision hydrated, and help reduce tension while the skin is healing.
+• Apply Silicone Sheets or Gels: An easy, over-the-counter way to support your skin is to wear silicone sheets or gels.
+These products serve as a protective barrier by keeping your incision hydrated and reducing tension while the skin is healing.

-If you would like to learn more about your best tummy tuck options from plastic surgeons in Sacramento, please request a consultation online.
-You can also call us at (916) 929-1833 (Sacramento) or (916) 773-5559 (Roseville).
+If you would like to explore your tummy tuck options with a leading board-certified plastic surgeon in Sacramento, please request a consultation online.
+You can also call us at (916) 929-1833.

 Leave a Reply